paulschreiber/pdf-merger/README.txt

 == License

-Copyright (c) 2011 Paul Schreiber.
+Copyright 2010-12 Paul Schreiber.
 Released under the MIT License.
 See LICENSE.txt for further details.